fer-osorio/cipher-fortis/README.md

 ### Passing arguments to the executable.
 We can pass the name/path of the file (.bmp or .txt) you want to encrypt as an argument, this will encrypt your file and will write the used key in a binary file with a `.key` extension.
-If CBC mode was used then the initial vector (IV) will be writed in the same `.key` file.
+If CBC mode was used then the initial vector (IV) will be written in the same `.key` file.
 For the decryption, execute `decrypt` and pass the name of the file containing the key (.key file) used in encryption as first argument and the name of the encrypted file (.bmp or .txt) as second argument.

 **Example:**